Ten To One Rum

 Ciara joined Ten To One Rum as an investor, co-owner, and director in October 2021.
 In her new role, Ciara will work closely with Marc Farrell across the areas of marketing, creative, business development, and strategic partnerships.

 Varieties

-The brand's current product selection includes a Caribbean White Rum, a Caribbean Dark Rum, and a 17 Year Single Cask Reserve Rum.
+The brand's current product selection includes a Caribbean White Rum, a Caribbean Dark Rum, and a Five Origin Select Rum.

 In celebration of Black History Month, the company has partnered with Uncle Nearest Premium Whiskey for a Caribbean rum edition.